Kellog99/GNN/README.md

 z = z_1.repeat(1,n)+(z_2.repeat(1,n))^T
 ```
 This produce the same exponent of the GAT's attention mechanism which is then normalized with a `softmax` operation.

+# TO-DO
+1. The global configuration file should contains all the paths to the local configuration file
+   1. Should it be a whole folder by itself that contains all the files ore one in each directory?
+2. `PytorchLightning`
+3. Create one whole global training procedure